sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### Give it a grace period to do clean up.

-Note: Don't call `process.exit` right away!
-Slightly controversial?
-If it is in such a bad state (e.g., db disconnected), bad things might happen to in-flight requests, too.
-I don't know of any better way to recover from that.
-Similar to domain.dispose.
-Interested in ideas.
-More likely, if it's an application error, the other requests will be fine.
+Note: `process.exit` is how you shut down a node process.
+When you want to shut down a server, Don't call `process.exit` right away!

 ### When a server closes,